Criteria for entropic curvature on graph spaces: Refined results for structured graph spaces

 \section{Refined results for structured graph spaces}

-Let us now consider a class of graph spaces with more structure for which one may propose refinements of the results of the last part. \begin{definition} We say that a graph $(\X,E)$ is {\it structured} if there exists a finite set $\Sc$ of maps $\sigma:\X\to \X$, with the following properties \begin{enumerate}[label=(\roman*)] \item For any $z\in \X$ and any $\sigma\in S$, $d\big(z,\sigma(z)\big)\leq 1$. \item If $z$ and $\tz$ are neighbours in $\X$, then there exists a single $\sigma\in S$ such that $\tz=\sigma(z)$.
+As mentioned in the introduction, in this part we complement the results of the last part when the graph has particular geometric structure.
+For that purpose we introduce a class of {\it structured} graphs, that contains as basic examples, the discrete hypercube and the lattice $\Z^n$. \begin{definition} We say that a graph $(\X,E)$ is {\it structured} if there exists a finite set $\Sc$ of maps $\sigma:\X\to \X$, with the following properties \begin{enumerate}[label=(\roman*)] \item For any $z\in \X$ and any $\sigma\in S$, $d\big(z,\sigma(z)\big)\leq 1$. \item If $z$ and $\tz$ are neighbours in $\X$, then there exists a single $\sigma\in S$ such that $\tz=\sigma(z)$.
 One defines

 so that

 \item For any $z\in \X$ and for any $\tau\in \Sc$, setting

 $\Sc_z^{\tau\rightarrow \cdot}$ is empty if and only if $\Sc_z^{\cdot\rightarrow \tau}$ is empty. \item For any $z\in \X$ and for any $\tau\in \Sc$, if $\Sc_z^{\cdot\rightarrow \tau}\neq \emptyset$ then there exists a one to one map $\psi:\Sc_z^{\cdot\rightarrow \tau}\to \Sc_z^{\tau\rightarrow \cdot} $ such that for all $\sigma\in \Sc_z^{\cdot\rightarrow \tau}$,